info@lindotravel.com

 When to Visit Tanzania

-When is the Best time to Visit Tanzania Through our own experience, Tanzania can be visited year-round and no matter the time of the year you visit there is always something special, take an example the rainy season (which we like to call it green season), is the best time to see the wildebeest migration in Serengeti as the herds will be heading or arrived into the southern part of the park, and we also find that Ngorongoro crater becomes even more beautiful during the green season.
-But in general, it’s easier to get around in the dry season (June - October) and in many parks, this is the time when animals are easier to find around water holes and rivers.
+Tanzania can be visited year-round and no matter the time of the year you visit there is always something special, take an example the rainy season (which we like to call it green season), is the best time to see the wildebeest migration in Serengeti as the herds will be heading or arrived into the southern part of the park, and we also find that Ngorongoro crater becomes even more beautiful during the green season.
+But in general, it’s easier to get around in the dry season (June - October), and in many parks, this is the time when animals are easier to find around water holes and rivers.

 Grasses are also less dense, making it easier to spot wildlife.
 However, as the dry season corresponds in part with the high-travel season, lodges and camps become crowded and accommodation prices are at a premium.
 Apart from these general considerations, the ideal time to go on a safari depends on which parks and reserves you want to visit and what you want to see and do.
 Large sections of Katavi National Park, for example, are only accessible during the dry season, when vast herds of elephants, buffaloes, and more jostle for space at scarce water sources.
 Tarangire National Park although accessible year-round is another park best visited during the dry season when wildlife concentrations are far higher than at other times of the year.